If you want to leave your workplace pension scheme

 Opting back in

 You can do this at any time by writing to your employer.
-They don’t have to accept you back into their workplace scheme if you’ve opted in and then opted out in the past 12 months.
+They do not have to accept you back into their workplace scheme if you’ve opted in and then opted out in the past 12 months.

 Rejoining the scheme automatically